 At the time of posting, delivery of this course has been scheduled to be in-person featuring face-to-face instruction.
 This is dependent upon Alberta Health Services regulations in place at the time of launch and may be subject to change to accommodate all health and safety restrictions.

-This two day online workshop for pre-service and in-service teachers will provide opportunities for participants to develop TQS competency within a Land-based learning set of activities.
+This two day workshop for pre-service and in-service teachers will provide opportunities for participants to develop TQS competency within a Land-based learning set of activities.
 Participants will be introduced to storytelling and on the Land learning from an Indigenous perspective in context of Treaty 7 and Blackfoot Confederacy nations.
 Participants will be invited to examine their relationship to land as a way to inform how they approach their teaching practices.

 Michelle Scott is the Director of Indigenous Initiatives at St. Mary’s University.
 Michelle is a proud Mi’kmaw/Irish/English woman from Katmkuk (Newfoundland) and has lived the past nineteen years on Treaty 7 land and traditional Blackfoot territory.